octobertooth/october-tooth/october-tooth-wip/src/tapes/tape-001.md

-  I got that recorder some place up north while on a tour - there's a line in a Peachtea song written by John Warrin that's kinda about this time. the line can hold a lot of things, but it hits me right down the middle - bright days times trying to make somethin' together with people the you love.
+  I got that recorder some place up north while on a tour - there's a line in a Peachtea song written by John Warrin that's kinda about this time. the line can hold a lot of things, but it hits me right down the middle - bright days just trying to make somethin' together with people the you love.

   anyways, I picked this idea back up because I played my first show in a few years over at echoparkrising. because I always take a dealine and add another task